WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ```
 ### 3. Create database USER & GRANTS
 To minimize data exposure and breach risks create a database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
 Replace hostname from `localhost` to hostname of installed database if different. (`mysql_user_and_grants.sql` in repository)
-### 4. Run Application
+### 4. application Concepts to Understand

-`config.json` has Processes and Observers configured to share the seven (7) log format folders in repository `/data/` folder.
+`config.json` has ***Processes*** and ***Observers*** configured to share the seven (7) log format folders in repository `/data/` folder.

-Some Processes look in folders (data_file_loader.py) for unprocessed files.
+1) Some ***Processes*** load files from folders `data_file_loader.py` for unprocessed files.
+Some processes execute MySQL stored procedures `data_file_loader.py` and currently 2 processes perform Data Enhandments - `data_enrichment_geoip.py` and `data_enrichment_useragent.py`.

+Process Modules `data_file_loader.py` and `data_file_loader.py` can be configured in the `config.json` Processes collection with different properties to process different log format files in different directories.

+The data-driven Process properties design allows flexibility and expandability.
+The NGINX MySQL Stored Procedures are based on the Apache.
+Additional data files can be incorporated without code modification of current processes.

+`files_import.py` executes `main:process_files` which runs the `config.json` Processes.
+The Processes collection can be filtered and ordered by Python and commented code is there.
+By default the application filters on status = 'Active'.

-All Observers watch for the arrival of new unprocessed files in a directory path.
+2) All ***Observers*** watch for the arrival of new unprocessed files in a directory path.

-Run `files_watch.py` then add file or files to a configured folder. `main:process_files` will process ONLY the added files.

 Each Observer has a Process list (processIDs) subset from `config.json` Processes collection.
 This Process subset and file(s) are passed to `main:process_files` which overrides configured Process executions.